-These tips, based on the latest research, will help teens’ socializing stay fun and safe on both the fixed and mobile social Web.
+These tips, based on the latest research, will help teens’ socializing stay fun and safe.

 Be your own person.
 Don’t let friends or strangers pressure you to be someone you aren’t.
 And know your limits.
-You may be Net-savvy, but people and relationships change, and unexpected stuff can happen on the Internet.
+You may be internet savvy, but people and relationships change, and unexpected stuff can happen on the internet.

 Be nice online.
 Or at least treat people the way you’d want to be treated.
 People who are nasty and aggressive online are at greater risk of being bullied or harassed themselves.
 If someone’s mean to you, try not to react, definitely don’t retaliate, and talk to a trusted adult or a friend who can help.
 Use privacy tools to block the meanies.